whither - to which

 proper (Archaic) - own

-bred - p.p. of breed (to develop, rear or train) + FDV: Business bred to the stiff upper lip, Humphrey took no only good fighting chances.
+bred - p.p. of breed (to develop, produce, create, cause) + FDV: Business bred to the stiff upper lip, Humphrey took no only good fighting chances.
 Yet he was subject to terror.

-stiff upper lip - refusal to complain or show emotion or fear when faced with difficulty or danger, calmness
+a stiff upper lip - refusal to complain or show emotion or fear when faced with difficulty or danger, calmness.

 wot - to have knowledge of, to know, wit